Olatubosun/rocksdb.docs/RocksDB-Contribution-Guide.md

 # Before Contribution
-Before contributing to RocksDB, please make sure that you are able to CLA.
+Before contributing to RocksDB, please make sure that you are able to sign CLA.
 Your change will not be merged unless you have proper CLA signed.
 See https://code.facebook.com/cla for more information.

 # Basic Development Workflow